surajrampure/data-94-sp21/syllabus.md

 ### Lecture

 There will be three lectures a week.
 In lecture, we'll introduce you to new ideas and concepts in programming and data science. **Lecture attendance is a part of your grade**; the specifics are explained in the Policies section below.
 However, lectures will be recorded and posted after class for you to review in the future.
-Recordings, along with lecture slides and code, will all be posted on the course homepage.
+All lecture resources (slides, code, supplemental readings) will be linked on the course website. **Note:** Lecture recordings will only be accessible to students in the course; if you click the "Lecture recordings" link on the course homepage you'll be brought to a page on Ed that only enrolled students can view.

 During each lecture, there will be a few points at which we stop and ask you to answer a short question.
 We call these questions Quick Checks.
 They serve two purposes:
 1. For us to get a gauge of how well the class understands the material we're currently covering